 Hint: Depending on the sweetness of the tomatoes, a tablespoon of sugar really brings up the flavor.

 By January 6, 2015Published:

 - enough for one pound of pasta (4 Servings)

 - 1 large onion peeled, cored

 - 2 tablespoons olive oil

 - 1 pound chopped steak

-- 28 ounces organic chopped tomatoes (canned/boxed) Drain the canned ones.
+- 28 ounces organic chopped tomatoes (canned/boxed) Drain

 - 1 tablespoon tomato paste